noislabs/whitepaper/src/performance.md

 Each Drand round is published at fixed points in time calculated as follows:

 ```
-publish_time := genesis + (round - 1) * drandFrequency
+publish_time := genesis + (round - 1) * roundTime
 ```

-where `genesis` is the drand network's start time (UNIX timestamp), `round` is an incremening integer starting at 1 and `drandFrequency` is the drand round time in seconds.
-At the beginning, `drandFrequency` is 30s but the drand project is planning to release a new network with much higher frequency (3-6s).
+where `genesis` is the drand network's start time (UNIX timestamp), `round` is an incremening integer starting at 1 and `roundTime` is the drand round time in seconds.
+At the beginning, `roundTime` is 30s but the drand project is planning to release a new network with much higher frequency (3-6s).

 Once this `publish_time` is reached, the randomness needs to be considered public.
 No matter if the chain or the contract knows the value already, any user can know the random value by observing the off-chain drand network.
 So it is important that after `publish_time` no actions for that round are allowed anymore.
 Think of it as closing submission of lottery tickets.
 Now the round should be processed as fast as possible in order to reveal the results and allow to continue the operation in case the next steps depend on it.